-However, upon investigating the interpretation of Standard 1.4.2 in relation to residues of nitrofurans in honey, FSANZ has discovered an anomaly in regard to interpretation of the original intent of the Standard.
-While FSANZ originally understood that residues of nitrofurans in all foods were prohibited, recent legal advice is that the Code does not prohibit the presence of nitrofurans in food.
-The crux of this advice is as follows:
+However, upon investigating the interpretation of Standard 1.4.2 in relation to residues of nitrofurans in honey, FSANZ discovered an anomaly in regard to interpretation of the original intent of the Standard.
+While FSANZ originally understood that residues of nitrofurans in all foods were prohibited, legal advice was that the Code does not prohibit the presence of nitrofurans in food.
+The crux of this advice was as follows:

 Subclause 2(1) provides an MRL permission for the presence of residues of listed chemicals in food, and its meaning is relatively straightforward.
 Subclause 2(2) effectively prohibits the presence of any detectable residue 'for a chemical' where no MRL is listed in the Standard.
 However, the wording of subclause 2(2), when construed properly with the definition of 'chemical' makes it clear that the prohibition applies only to those chemicals 'listed in bold type in the shaded boxes in Schedules 1 or 2'.
 Nitrofurans are not listed in bold type in Schedule 1.
 Therefore, the prohibition in subclause 2(2) does not extend to nitrofurans in honey, or indeed any food.
-If nitrofurans where listed according to the definition of 'chemical' (that is, listed in bold type in the shaded boxes in Schedules 1 or 2') and there was no MRL specified for honey in Schedule 1, then the prohibition would apply, and honey with any detectable residue of nitrofurans would breach the Food Standards Code.
-However, as presently drafted, this is not the case.
+If nitrofurans where listed according to the definition of 'chemical' (that is, listed in bold type in the shaded boxes in Schedules 1 or 2') and there was no MRL specified for honey in Schedule 1, then the prohibition would apply, and honey with any detectable residue of nitrofurans would breach the Code.
+However, as previously drafted, this was not the case.

-This would now appear to be a longstanding problem, which is contrary to the common understanding of the purpose of the Standard, and not confined solely to nitrofurans, but could effectively apply to any chemical in food except those chemicals currently listed in the Standard.
-FSANZ is now raising this Proposal to seek an emergency amendment to the Code to correct this anomaly.
+This would now appear to be a longstanding problem, which was contrary to the common understanding of the purpose of the Standard, and not confined solely to nitrofurans, but could effectively apply to any chemical in food except those chemicals currently listed in the Standard.
+Consequently, FSANZ raised this Proposal (P294) to seek an emergency amendment to the Code to correct this anomaly.

-FSANZ in consultation with the States, Territories, New Zealand and AQIS has discussed this problem and the opinion of jurisdictions generally is that they can potentially rely upon provisions under their own legislation to address the presence of nitrofuran residues in food.
-However, as these provisions have not been used to address chemical residues in food before, the majority of jurisdictions are supportive of an amendment to the Code under urgency provisions to address the anomaly.
+FSANZ in consultation with the States, Territories, New Zealand and the Australian Quarantine and Inspection Service (AQIS) had discussed this problem and the opinion of jurisdictions generally was that they could potentially rely upon provisions under their own legislation to address the presence of nitrofuran residues in food.
+However, as these provisions have not been used to address chemical residues in food before, the majority of jurisdictions were supportive of an amendment to the Code under urgency provisions to address the anomaly.